aaravj4/BSE_Template_Portfolio/index.md

 **-------------------------------------------------------------------------------------------------------------------------------------------------------**

 First, I assembled my Raspberry Pi into its case, wired up its fan, and connected the ArduCam.
 Then I opened the terminal and expanded the necessary libraries for image recognition.
 The two most significant libraries were Tensorflow Lite and OpenCV.
 TensorFlow is open-source software for machine learning and artificial intelligence, but I installed TensorFlow Lite as it was more compatible with smaller Edge devices such as my Raspberry Pi 4B.
 After installing everything, I could complete a simple image detection using OpenCV.
-This preliminary code will take in an image as an input and output the image with a box around the desired object we want to detect, which is a sign.
+However, I ran into some problems.
+Though OpenCV was installed completely ad successfully, when I tried to import the library into my code.
+I redownloaded OpenCV multiple times with multiple different versions of it, but the error was persistent.
+After a few days, I installed OpenCV on another computer, and importing OpenCV also worked.
+Then, I wrote code that used a Cascade Classifier object from OpenCV to complete an image detection for faces.

-# First milestone code
+# First milestone code : Image detection with OpenCV
-Here's where you'll put your code.
-The syntax below places it into a block of code.
-Follow the guide [here]([url](https://www.markdownguide.org/extended-syntax/)) to learn how to customize it to your project needs.
+This preliminary code uses the libraries OpenCV(import cv2) and matplotlib, specifically pyplot(from matplotlib import pyplot as plt), to detect faces within a frame.
+The code first uses OpenCV to read an image, then converts the image to a grayscale and then an RGB format.
+It then creates a Cascade Classifier, a model trained on data consisting of positives(where the target is detected) and negatives(without the target).
+Once this Cascade Classifier finds a face, the code uses OpenCV to create a rectangle around the face that was identified.
+Then pyplot is used to display the image with completed detection.
+I also modified the Cascade classifier to detect

 ```c++
 import cv2